Physiotherapy

 • Vertigo and Vestibular Issues

-• Jaw Pain – TMJ
+• Jaw Pain – TMJ/TMD

 Shockwave Therapy